CloudCannon/Academy/_posts/2017-02-06-introduction-to-jekyll-layouts.md

 ~~~
 {% endraw %}

-Now we can use this layout on our landing pages and the hero section won't be there on pages using the default layout.
+We can use this layout on our landing pages and keep the rest of the pages using the default layout.

+## Conditions

-In the last example we'll use front matter to set the heading in the hero section so it can change on each page.
+Let's use front matter to set the heading in the hero section so it can change on each page.
 In `_layouts/page.html` instead of `<h2>Fresh, homemade baked goods</h2>`, we'll make it a variable:

 {% raw %}
 ~~~html